-Effective Date of Credit: PIT/CFT/Bank/Insurance - Effective for tax years beginning on or after January 1, 2001; Article 9, Section 185 Agricultural Cooperatives - Effective for tax years beginning on or after January 1, 2004 located in a Development Zone (DZ) use the same formula but include an additional factor, the DZ employment increase factor, scaled to reward greater job increases.
+Effective Date of Credit: PIT/CFT/Bank/Insurance - Effective for tax years beginning on or after January 1, 2001; Article 9, Section 185 Agricultural Cooperatives - Effective for tax years beginning on or after January 1, 2004 reward greater job increases.
 The credit can exceed these amounts if the capital investment limitation is greater, but the credit is capped at the amount of real property taxes.